cashapp/blip/docs/v1.0/metrics/domains.md

 |Seconds_Behind_Master  |&#10003;|
 |Auto_Position          |&#10003;|

-Although the output has many more fields, most fields are not metric counters or guages, which is why Blip does not collect them.
+Although the output has many more fields, most fields are not metric counters or gauges, which is why Blip does not collect them.

 #### Derived metrics
 {: .no_toc }